decert-me/rareskills-solana-course/src/en/chapter_24.md

 });
 ```

-**Exercise:** Create a keypair mallory and try to get mallory to steal points from Alice or Bob by using mallory as the signer in .signers([mallory]).
+**Exercise:** Create a keypair `mallory` and try to get `mallory` to steal points from Alice or Bob by using `mallory` as the signer in `.signers([mallory])`.
 Your attack should fail, but you should try anyway.

 ## Using Anchor Constraints to replace require! macros

-An alternative to writing require!(ctx.accounts.from.authority == ctx.accounts.signer.key(), Errors::SignerIsNotAuthority); is to use an Anchor constraint.
+An alternative to writing `require!(ctx.accounts.from.authority == ctx.accounts.signer.key(), Errors::SignerIsNotAuthority);` is to use an Anchor constraint.
 The [Anchor account docs](https://docs.rs/anchor-lang/latest/anchor_lang/derive.Accounts.html) give us a list of constraints available to us.

-## Anchor has_one constraint
+## Anchor `has_one` constraint

-The has_one constraint assumes that there is “shared key” between #[derive(Accounts)] and #[account] and checks that both of those keys have the same value.
+The `has_one` constraint assumes that there is “shared key” between #[derive(Accounts)] and `#[account]` and checks that both of those keys have the same value.
 The best way to demonstrate this is with a picture:

 ![Anchor has_one constraint](https://static.wixstatic.com/media/935a00_bfee9678192b41db9831e3adc6016eb2~mv2.png/v1/fill/w_605,h_558,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_bfee9678192b41db9831e3adc6016eb2~mv2.png)

-Behind the scenes, Anchor will block the transaction if the authority account passed as part of the transaction (as the Signer) is not equal to the authority stored in the account.
+Behind the scenes, Anchor will block the transaction if the `authority` account passed as part of the transaction (as the `Signer`) is not equal to the `authority` stored in the account.

-In our implementation above, we used the key authority in the account and signer in the #[derive(Accounts)].
-This mismatch of key names will prevent this macro from working, so the code above changes the key signer to authority.
+In our implementation above, we used the key `authority` in the account and `signer` in the `#[derive(Accounts)]`.
+This mismatch of key names will prevent this macro from working, so the code above changes the key `signer` to `authority`.
 Authority is not a special keyword, merely a convention.
-You could, as an exercise, change all instances of authority to fren and the code will work the same.
+You could, as an exercise, change all instances of `authority` to fren and the code will work the same.

-## Anchor constraint constraint
+## Anchor `constraint` constraint

-We can also replace the macro require!(ctx.accounts.from.points >= amount, Errors::InsufficientPoints); with an Anchor constraint.
+We can also replace the macro `require!(ctx.accounts.from.points >= amount, Errors::InsufficientPoints);` with an Anchor constraint.

 The constraint macro allows us to place arbitrary constraints on accounts passed to the transactions and data in the account.
 In our case, we want to make sure the sender has enough points: